AdaGold/react-tic-tac-toe/README.md

 ## Wave 1

 Update the `Board` component to render the grid of squares.
-You will need to complete

-- `generateSquareComponents` in the `Board` component
+You will need to complete the  `generateSquareComponents` function in the `Board` component.

 `App` should pass to `Board` a 2D array of JavaScript objects and Board should use that to render an array of `Square` components.